robertsteilberg/physical-computing-final/README.md

 The Fritzing wiring diagram is shown below.
 The exact GPS antenna used in the SpeedSpy prototype has no official Fritzing schematic, so an approximate replacement is shown.

+Interestingly, to exchange data, the GPS need only have its `TX` pin connected to the Photon's `RX` pin along with basic power.
+The Fix LED requires no code, as it will simply mirror the onboard GPS fix light through the `FIX` pin.
+The antenna connects to the onboard GPS uFL port.

+The amplifier requires two ground connections, one for the speaker and one for the amplifier (enables volume potentiometer).
+The speaker tone is driven through the connection between the Photon's `D2` pin and the amplifier's `A+` pin.
+The speaker is then connected to the amplifier.

 ![Wiring diagram](images/wiring.jpg)

 ##### Hardware